 Midway Speedskating– Midway Speedskating Club is the largest and oldest club in Greater Minnesota.
 Among their members are children as young as five years old and skaters who have competed in the Olympic Games.
 The club is based at the Roseville John Rose Oval but does offer also offer skating at other Twin Cities ice rinks.

 Rochester/Med City – Med City provides short track speed skating training and racing.
 Med City also participates in long-track racing events.
 Contact them if you are in the Rochester area.

 Contact: Med City email

 Twin Cities Speedskating – Twin Cities Speedskating offers short track, long track and inline skating opportunities to skaters of all ages and skill levels.
 TCSS is a volunteer-run, non-profit organization that is dedicated to promoting the lifelong enjoyment of speed skating.
-Two session trial skate is offered.
+For trial sessions, see mnspeedskating.com/try.

 Roseville Learn to Speed Skate – The Roseville Learn to Speed Skate Program is a non-profit, entry-level speed skating program through the Roseville Parks and Recreation Department.
 The program is open to all ages who would like to learn to speed skate, and participants come from all over the Greater Metro area.

 Contact: Kevin Elm – Roseville Skating Center Programs Manager, 651-792-7007

 Speed skating is a great life long sport that combines low impact physical activity and fresh winter air.
 The goals of this group are to provide an environment that builds camaraderie for speed skaters who are new to the sport, skate for fun and fitness, and provide information on where to obtain coaching in order to grow in skills.
 This is not a club but rather a group of skaters who skate together, support each other and promote the sport in the Twin Cities.